-Allyson assumed it must have been urgent, so she re-racked the barbell, took out her headphones, and asked him what was up.
-He pointed to her barbell and said to her, “Just so you know, that’s a men’s barbell” (aka: a standard ~45 lb barbell).
+Ally assumed it must have been urgent, so she re-racked the barbell, took out her headphones and asked him what was up.
+He pointed to her barbell and said to her, “Just so you know, that’s a men’s barbell” referring to the standard 45 lb barbell she was using.
 She looked at him incredulously and replied, “Yes…I know.”
 He retorted with, “I was just checking.
 Just making sure you knew so you didn’t try to load too much weight.
-There’s a women’s one over there if you want that instead.” (aka: a ~33 lb barbell).
+There’s a women’s one over there if you want that instead,” referring to a smaller 33 lb barbell nearby.

-The reason gendered language can be so problematic is because it creates different default expectations for each gender.
-Gendered terminology in the gym typically perpetuates the stereotype that women are always weaker than men or shouldn’t train as heavy.
-The use of gendered language also completely leaves out those who don’t identify with binary gender norms.
+One of the reasons gendered language is problematic is because it feeds into assumptions about different gender identities (e.g., the stereotype that women are always weaker than men and shouldn’t train as heavy).
+Further, the use of gendered language also completely leaves out non-binary people.
 Are they not allowed to strength train?

 Avoiding gendered terminology in favor of gender-neutral language is not that difficult to do.
 The vastness of the English language makes gendered descriptors in the gym completely unnecessary.
 Instead of “men’s barbell” or “women’s barbell,” you could say “standard barbell” and “lighter barbell” or “45 lb barbell” and “33 lb barbell.”
-A pushup performed on the knees can simply be described as a “knee pushup” or even a “modified pushup.”
+A push-up performed on the knees can simply be described as a “knee-assisted pushup.”

 Of all my gym pet peeves, men who give women unsolicited (and often bad) advice is probably the one that annoys me the most, and women are confronted with it all the time.
 These gems are great examples: